Mahan-kiyani/Python_Learn/Git/Git Learn Commands.md

     git branch -m new_branch_name \# First, switch to the branch you want, then run this command.

-13- install gitlens on VsCode and see branch graph on thay
+13-install gitlens on VsCode and see branch graph on thay

 14-Git Merge